 Heather Cover never planned to be a librarian, but 23 years and an MLIS later, she’s loving her job at Homewood Public Library (AL) as a Special Projects Librarian.
 She’s worked across the library in Children’s, Teen, and Adult, and still reads titles from all three age groups.
 Favorite genres are mystery, romance, fantasy, and true crime.

 Ann Cox is a collection development librarian who works for a major book vendor and has over twenty years of experience in libraries.
-She co-hosts Well-Read, a biweekly podcast about books and reading and serves as a judge for the Audie Awards.
+She co-hosts Well-Read, a biweekly podcast about books and reading, and serves as a judge for the Audie Awards.
 She's always in the mood for a good mystery or anything that can be labeled as Gothic.
 Find her at wellreadpodcast.wordpress.com.

 Andrienne Cruz is a public librarian at Azusa City Library in California since 2006.
 She reads about 3-5 books a week and is a LibraryReads board member.
 She reads all genres, but her favorites are literary fiction and psychological thriller.
-You can find her on Twitter @deienara, which reflect her love of Greek mythology.
+You can find her on Twitter @deienara, which reflects her love of Greek mythology.

 Heather Cunningham is the Teen Services Librarian at the Saratoga Springs Public Library in NY and has worked in public libraries and schools since 2011.
 She is an avid reader of dark fantasy, historical fiction/romance, and atmospheric mysteries.
 She sneaks in reading when she's not chasing her toddler around the house.